mperk/codility/README.md

 # codility
 The repo has Codility Lessons's solutions

-You can see all lesson:
+You can see all lessons:

 https://app.codility.com/programmers/lessons/1-iterations/